Scorbus: Accusations of queerbaiting

-Many LGBTQ+ fans of the series accused the play of queerbaiting.
-This came after the announcement that Albus Dumbledore's sexuality would not be explicitly depicted in Fantastic Beasts: The Crimes of Grindelwald.
+Many LGBTQ+ fans of the franchise accused the play of queerbaiting; this came after the announcement that Albus Dumbledore's sexuality would not be explicitly depicted in Fantastic Beasts: The Crimes of Grindelwald.
 Discontented with the canonical status of the relationship between Albus and Scorpius, some fans began rewriting certain parts of the play such that the two characters end up in a romantic relationship.
 The director behind the initial staging of the play, John Tiffany, who is himself gay, stated that while the play is "a love story between Scorpius and Albus in lots of ways" but that it "would not be appropriate" to depict the two in an explicitly romantic relationship and that the play does not tell how Scorpius is "going to carry on with the rest of his life".

 Romano wrote that criticism was directed at the "way the script spends its time building evidence for a canonically queer relationship between the two boys, only to brutally yank it away at the end with a flimsy "No Homo" excuse."
 Jessie Earl of The Advocate wrote that many fans saw a "clear gay subtext" between Albus and Scorpius and that "despite an entire scene devoted to them simply giving longing looks to each other and others of them explicitly reaffirming their love for each other, the play ends with them randomly pursuing straight relationships."
 She opined that it "comes across as simple queerbaiting."

 In defence of what he considered "queer subtext" in the relationship between Albus and Scorpius, Manuel Betancourt of Pacific Standard wrote that in allowing audiences to "revel in ambiguity and in subtextual cues, Harry Potter and The Cursed Child assumes that it has a knowing audience — one that understands that gayness need not only be about legible identities, but about readable behavior; not only about flag waving, but about furtive glances", and that the "investment and celebration of subtext need not be antithetical to a progressive agenda of LGBT representation."